-Melinda Mechur Karp is a project lead for Sorting Students into Pathways: Improving the Use of E-Advising Systems and Corridors of College Success.
+Melinda Mechur Karp is a project lead for Sorting Students into Pathways: Improving the Use of E-Advising Systems, Corridors of College Success, and the City Colleges of Chicago Pathways Analytics Project.

 Karp holds a BS in human development and family studies from Cornell University; an MA in sociology and education from Teachers College, Columbia University; and a PhD in sociology and education from Columbia University.